Figuring out what to do when you can’t sleep can be daunting, but there are solutions! Here’s how to calm your mind and

 Trying to get to sleep can be daunting from time to time.
 Overwhelming stress and everyday life make it hard to shut down when it’s time for bed.
-It is as if your brain is finally able to relax and all it wants to do is go over every minute detail from your day.
+It is as if your brain is finally able to relax and all it wants to do is go over every minute detail of your day.
 It can be difficult to calm your mind.

 If you find that you have racing thoughts when you lay down to sleep, you are not alone.
 Especially at this moment in history, there are many, many people who have the same issue.